 Rapid access

-For rapid access patients, the service will also assess their broader gynaecological concerns: abnormal bleeding, pelvic pain, cervical screening, contraception etc.
+For rapid access patients, the service will also assess their broader gynaecological concerns, such as: abnormal bleeding, pelvic pain, cervical screening, contraception etc.

 Inclusion criteria